 At the same time he is member of the tribunal where students defends their Final Master Thesis.

 During the classes he emphasizes creativity, business cases and stimulates aspects of real working expierences with students.

-uAbureau is an international collaborative design studio based out of Spain, Canada and Colombia.
-It is a dynamic team of urbanists, architects, designers and artists working at various scales from urban R&D to participatory design projects.
+uAbureau was an international collaborative design studio based out of Spain, Canada and Colombia.
+It used to be a dynamic team of urbanists, architects, designers and artists working at various scales from urban R&D to participatory design projects.